wchesley/notebook/Security/Threatlocker.md

 ## Certificates

 It's best to whitelist applications by their certificate.
-For custom code though, it'll need to be signed by a trusted 3rd party CA. I had attempted to use our own AD CA for a cert but it still shows as untrusted.
+For custom code though, it'll need to be signed by a trusted 3rd party CA. ~~I had attempted to use our own AD CA for a cert but it still shows as untrusted~~.
+So long as the certificate is used within your own domain and is trusted by your CA, threatlocker will allow you to approve by certificate.

 ThreatLocker KB article [here](https://threatlocker.kb.help/unverified-certificates/)